2i2c-org/infrastructure/docs/howto/operate/manual-deploy.md

-# Manual deploy a hub
+# Manually deploy a hub

 The [`deploy.py`](https://github.com/2i2c-org/pilot-hubs/blob/master/deploy.py) script is a cmd utility built to help deploy one or all the hubs to their Kubernetes clusters, but  also to build the user image.
 Checkout the [](../configure/update-env.md) section on how to use the deploy script to update the user environment.